 Re-engage inactive subscribers with win-back email campaigns - Give your subscribers one last chance to engage with your content.
-If they’re still not interested, delete them off your list and make room for more engaged subscribers
+If they’re still not interested, delete them from your list and make room for more engaged subscribers

 Enable double opt-in on your signup forms - Turn bots away at the door by enabling double opt-in on your sign-up forms

-Regularly clean your list using a mail tester (we love MailerCheck).
+Regularly clean your email list using a mail tester (we love MailerCheck).
 Doing this will make sure all invalid email addresses, like hard bounces, are filtered out of your list.
 This is particularly useful for email marketers migrating their address book from another ESP (email service provider) to MailerLite.

 A clean list will avoid spam trap hits and reduce the risk of your sender reputation getting damaged.

 Want to learn more about list hygiene?
 In our article on how to improve your own email deliverability, we'll explain how you can identify and remove email addresses that aren't doing your subscriber list any good.

 The CAN-SPAM Act is a law that sets the rules for commercial email.
 Besides avoiding hefty fines, complying with the rules laid out in the CAN-SPAM Act can greatly improve your email deliverability.